-Add extra security with a Web Application Firewall and defend yourself from attackers.
+Add extra security with a web application firewall (WAF) and defend yourself from attackers.

-Even when you understand security, it is difficult to create secure applications, especially when working under the pressures so common in today’s enterprise.
-The NGINX Web Application Firewall (WAF) protects applications against sophisticated Layer 7 attacks that might otherwise lead to systems being taken over by attackers, loss of sensitive data, and downtime.
-The NGINX WAF is based on the widely used ModSecurity open source software.
+Even when you understand security, it is difficult to create secure applications, especially when working under the pressure so common in today’s enterprises.
+A WAF protects applications against sophisticated Layer 7 attacks that might otherwise lead to loss of sensitive data, systems being hijacked by attackers, and downtime.

-The four-step security lifecycle is critical during firewall installation: secure, monitor, test and improve, for a persistent cycle of protection.
-Before any device is connected to your network, make sure that you have documented the network infrastructure and hardened the device or the box it will run on.
+The security lifecycle includes four stages: secure, monitor, test, and improve.
+Before any device is connected to your network, make sure that you have documented the network infrastructure and hardened the device or the box it runs on.
 Always take time to apply patches and configure the device for increased security.
-You also want to carefully test it, which will help expose any system integration issues the Web application firewall may cause prior to deployment.
+Carefully test the WAF prior to deployment to expose any system integration issues it might cause.
 From there, it is easy to deploy.

 Is a WAF a Reverse Proxy?